ryanrotz/interview-questions/readme.md

 http://stackoverflow.com/questions/1818587/what-is-the-functionality-of-doctype

 * What's the difference between HTML and XHTML?
 ** XHTML uses stricter syntax (XML) than HTML.
-Must have closing tags on all elements, be lowercased,
+Must have closing tags on all elements, be lowercased, etc.

 * What are `data-` attributes good for?
 ** Data attributes are something that came about with HTML 5.
 It's a way we can store snippets of data.
 The data should not be displayed to users, it's a way to identify certain elements.